mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Sequencing of State Changes {#sequencing}

-Each Commit message is premised on a given starting state, indicated by the `epoch` field of the enclosing MLSPlaintext message.
+Each Commit message is premised on a given starting state, indicated by the `epoch` field of the enclosing MLSMessageContent.
 If the changes implied by a Commit messages are made starting from a different state, the results will be incorrect.

 This need for sequencing is not a problem as long as each time a